Dana94/2019-website/blog/2020-04-24-using-resolvers-to-connect-your-data.md

     }
 ];
 ```
-In order to retrieve any data for a query, resolvers are used to determine what information should be returned.

-If you're not familiar with resolvers, they are sort of like instructions for what to send back to the query.
 A common resolver example is just to simply return the list of authors for the query `authors`.

 If I wanted to return all authors for the query `authors`, the resolver would like this.